Language policy in Taiwan during martial law: Cultural influence

 As politicians began to use languages in campaign speeches and loosen up the language policies, the cultural view towards language began to change too.
 Being multilingual became a celebration of diversity and framed as resources that reflect a Taiwanese cultural identity.
-The shift in attitude has been referred to as a time of “Taiwanisation” as it attempts to rectify the wrongdoings of the past.
+The shift in attitude has been referred to as a time of "Taiwanisation" as it attempts to rectify the wrongdoings of the past.
 Furthermore, in 1993, the Interior Ministry apologized for repressive language policy of the past and declared that it had been a mistake.
 A language equity law was passed to create a legal foundation of equal treatment of languages and nativist languages are transitioning into schools.
 Efforts in validating the Minnan, Hakka, and indigenous identity in the public sphere is still an ongoing process through education outreaches.

 In Taiwan, the movement towards adopting Mandarin as the lingua franca language is still apparent.
-The conflict in KMT Chinese nationalism and Taiwanese nationalism remains because of the irreversibility of the assimilation police.
+The conflict in KMT Chinese nationalism and Taiwanese nationalism remains because of the irreversibility of the assimilation policy.
 Presently, people have accepted the results of the national language policy as the remnant of a colonial language.
-Especially with Taiwan’s current ambiguous national status, people are uncertain on the course of reversing the 50 years of acquired Modern Written Chinese and Han characters.
+Especially with Taiwan's current ambiguous national status, people are uncertain on the course of reversing the 50 years of acquired Modern Written Chinese and Han characters.